 One can become an aesthetician/esthetician in 3 months.
 Basic skin care courses are covered, as well as safety and sanitation.
 A hair stylist has more education than an aesthetician, taking about one year.
 It takes about 6 months to be an "advanced esthetician".

-A cosmetic dermatologist is not a cosmetologist.
-A cosmetologist is someone who has been to Beauty School and is licensed to do some treatments on skin, hair and nails.
-A cosmetic dermatologist has done 12 years of intense study in medical school and dermatology.
+A cosmetologist has been to Beauty School and is licensed to do certain treatments on skin, hair and nails.
+A cosmetic dermatologist studied and trained for 12 years in medicine, then specialized in skin, hair, and nail diseases, diagnosing and treatments.

 It takes approximately 30 weeks of full time courses targeted at the medical field.
 This is an Associate’s Degree, it is about two years of coursework.
+There is also a certification test to confirm mastery of the material taught.

 To become a nurse, one must apply and be admitted to nursing school.
 Registered nurses have either a two- or four-year degree.